China attaches high importance to case involving biggest bank ICBC in Spain

-BEIJING China attaches high importance to a case involving the Madrid arrest of five directors of its largest bank by assets, Industrial and Commercial Bank of China (ICBC) (601398.SS) (1398.HK), a Chinese foreign ministry official said on Friday.
+BEIJING China attaches high importance to a case involving the Madrid arrest of five directors of its largest bank by assets, Industrial and Commercial Bank of China (ICBC), a Chinese foreign ministry official said on Friday.

 The arrests followed a police raid on the lender's office in the Spanish capital as part of a probe into alleged money laundering, Europol has said.